sschoener/sschoener.github.io/_posts/2024-12-16-liveplusplus-debug.md

 Who writes code that is so obviously wrong and stupid? _Me_, of course!
 This is in fact a dramatic reenactment of a bug I recently produced all by myself, where I was first setting something to null and then used it on the next line while releasing some resources.
 I am very smart: s-m-r-t.

-If you do not have a debugger attached, or you continue execution in your debugger, you will see this popup from Live++:
+If you do not have a debugger attached, or you continue execution in your debugger, you will see this popup from Live++ (or similar - this one is from an earlier version of the crash):

 <p align="middle">
   <img src="/img/2024-12-16-liveplusplus-debug/exception-handler.png" alt="" />
 </p>

+(Sidenote: Just because Windows decided it is fine to shorten my first name to "Sebas" does not mean that it is fine for you to do it.
+You have been warned, I may respond in kind.)

 There are a couple of options here: You can disable or ignore the faulting instruction, you can just leave the function, or continue and see what happens.
 All of them are useful.
 What I however am often looking for is "please let me fix the bug and then re-execute the function."
 Can we do this manually with Live++?